2016: Make it about delivering experiences over building product

 - ‘Uber’ and ‘Lyft’ are sweeping away the taxi service industry from foot.

-Just like any companies, these companies also deliver product or services.
-But, they all have one thing in common that most companies don’t.
+Just like any company, these companies also deliver products or services, but, they all have one thing in commonthat most companies don’t.
 They deliver more than product and services, they elicit and amplify emotions and delivers experiences.

 Industry is transforming to an experience based economy